tsirysndr/pm22/README.md

 ## ✨ Features

 - SSH into any server with your private key
+- Auto install Node.js and PM2 if not found
 - Execute any PM2 command remotely (`start`, `stop`, `restart`, `delete`, `logs`, etc.)
 - Supports custom ports and SSH keys
 - Optional verbose output with `--verbose`